Man dead following house fire in Cambridge

 A man has died after a house fire on Esther Avenue in Cambridge on Monday evening.

-Around 5:10 p.m., crews from five stations of the Cambridge Fire Department responded to the scene.
+Around 5:10 p.m., crews from five stations of the Cambridge Fire Department responded to the blaze.

-The department shared pictures showing thick smoke billowing from the home and said crews were using a defensive strategy.
+The department shared pictures showing thick smoke billowing from the home.
+A news release from the City of Cambridge read that fire crews arrived to heavy smoke and significant fire coming from the front of the house.

+"A lot of flames, a lot of smoke.
+It was fully engulfed," said Gwen Chiasson, who lives across the street.

-Crews had to cut into the roof of the home as they worked to put out the fire.
+Crews had to cut into the roof of the home as they worked to extinguish the fire.

-According to a news release issued by the City of Cambridge later that night, fire crews arrived to heavy smoke and significant fire coming from the front of the house.

-Crews entered the home to start interior firefighting operations and to look for people inside, but had to get out due to increasing heat and intensifying fire.
+Firefighters entered the home to start an interior attack and look for people inside, but had to get out due to increasing heat and intensifying flames.

+"We had to back out, retreat.
+We went from an offensive strategy to a defensive strategy," said Brad Churchill, deputy chief of the Cambridge Fire Department.

 Officials say that soon after crews left the house, the main floor was engulfed in flames and the floor partially collapsed.